Skip to main content

 What is the Hillside Building Committee and when does it apply to a bath remodel?

-The Hillside Building Committee reviews construction on lots that exceed a defined slope threshold.
-For a bath remodel, the Committee is triggered only by exterior changes (relocated venting on visible facades, new windows or skylights, exterior wall penetrations).
-Interior-only bath remodels typically do not require Committee review.
+The Hillside Building Committee reviews a bath remodel only when it involves exterior changes on lots exceeding a defined slope threshold.
+Committee review is triggered by new windows or skylights, relocated venting on visible facades, or exterior wall penetrations.
+Interior-only bath remodels typically do not require the Committee's oversight.

 Does septic affect bath remodel pricing in Paradise Valley?